-For example, an HR department releases a new training video and sends out an email company-wide requiring all employees to watch for compliancy.
+For example, an HR department releases a new training video and sends out an email company-wide requiring all employees to watch for compliance.
 The Citrix administrator then begins receiving calls that the Citrix environment is running terribly slow.
-The administrator uses Goliath’s Logon Simulator in real time, and sees that the audio and video ICA virtual channels began spiking shortly after HR sent out the email.
+The administrator uses GPM in real time, and sees that the audio and video ICA virtual channels began spiking shortly after HR sent out the email.

 Further analysis showed that the training video was launched and being viewed by several employees around the same time.
 The Citrix administrator restricts access to the training video until a better plan is worked out for providing access to all employees without impacting the performance of other applications running on the network.

 This is a simple example, but a common one that many administrators can face when troubleshooting Citrix XenApp and XenDesktop performance issues.
-In this case, the Logon Simulator acted as a monitoring solution providing insight into what was occurring in the ICA virtual channels.
-In summary the Logon Simulator:
+In this case, detailed insight was provided into what was occurring in the ICA virtual channels.
+In summary GPM:

 - Helped the Citrix administrator quickly identify that ICA latency was unusually high

 - Allowed the administrator to analyze what was occurring within the ICA virtual channels

 - Identified the virtual channels with high bandwidth usage and the applications causing them

 - Assisted the Citrix administrator to quickly remedy the situation once the problem was identified

 To try GPM, you can get a fully supported free 30-day trial.

 To learn more about GPM’s broad and deep ICA Latency metrics click the link below to download our Citrix Expert written ICA Troubleshooting Technical Guide